ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-current.md

 **Notice**: The file system latency is extremely high, resulting in the cluster being unusable and attempts to log in via SSH failing.
-This is due to the BeeGFS secondary metadata server `meta32` resynchronizing with the primary `meta22`.
+This is due to the resynchronization of BeeGFS metadata server pair (22,32).
 <br><span class="timestamp">February 26, 19:30 PT</span>

 **Notice**: We are working with the vendor to try to resolve this